top of page

 20130618_WILLIAM_STOEHR_072x.jpg

 In 1965 I was 17 years old and I wanted to be an artist.
-Willem de Kooning was my art hero but, for various reasons I didn't.
-Later, I became an engineer and ultimately president of National Geographic’s mapping business.
+For various reasons I did not and instead I became an engineer and subsequently president of National Geographic’s mapping business.
+40 years later I retired to become a full-time artist.

 Exhibited internationally at universities, art centers, museums and galleries, I have participated in more than 120 exhibits including more than 30 one-person exhibitions and have been recognized many times including several best of show awards.
-I am a frequent speaker and lecturer and my work has been featured and reviewed in local, national and international media.

 I grew up in Burlington, Wisconsin.
 My wife Mary Kay and I live in Boulder Colorado.
 Previously we lived in Winter Park/Fraser Colorado, St. John US Virgin Islands and several other places.